Try Semrush

 Here are a few ways that you can make your SEO content insanely valuable:

-• Detailed: Images, screenshots, and steps make it easy for someone to put your content into practice.
+• Go into detail: Images, screenshots, and clear steps make it easy for someone to put your content into practice

-• Crisp writing: Strong copywriting will make your content more engaging.
+• Use crisp writing: Strong copywriting will make your content more engaging

-• Updated material: Brand new strategies, steps and examples go a long way.
+• Use up-to-date material: Brand new strategies, steps that work today, and fresh examples go a long way

-• Expert authors: Most content is written by people that have never done the thing they’re telling you to do.
-Content from someone with first-hand experience is almost always more valuable than something written by a random freelance writer.
+• Consult expert authors: Most content is written by people that have never done the thing they’re telling you to do.
+Content from someone with first-hand experience is going to be more valuable than something written by a random freelance writer.

-• Accurate: Provide trustworthy, up-to-date information for your audience.
+• Keep it accurate: Provide trustworthy, up-to-date information for your audience

 The main thing that makes my SEO checklist post so valuable is the checklist itself.